Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Eliashberg Theory

 with its form set by (\ref{D}) and (\ref{w_b}).
 We shall henceforth assume that the spin gap $\Delta_b$ grows in a continuous fashion from zero upon crossing the quantum critical point.
 Electron doping from half filling shall be one of the principal tuning parameters for the quantum-critical phase transition.
 (Cf. Fig. \ref{phase_diagram}.)
 Spin isotropy is recovered upon crossing the quantum critical point, however.
 It dictates the form

 for the nature of hidden spin fluctuations along the $z$ axis at $\Delta_b > 0$.

-As was mentioned earlier, an extended Hubbard model over the square lattice of iron atoms in FeSe that shows perfect nesting of the Fermi surfaces (Fig. \ref{FS0}) harbors a hSDW state when magnetic frustration is present\cite{jpr_rm_18}.
+As was mentioned earlier, the extended Hubbard model over the square lattice of iron atoms in FeSe that was introduced in subsection \ref{hubbard_model} at perfect nesting of the Fermi surfaces (Fig. \ref{FS0}) harbors a hSDW state when magnetic frustration is present\cite{jpr_rm_18}.
 A mean field theory approximation of the extended Hubbard model implies an isotropic interaction between spin fluctuations and electrons of the form $H_{\rm e-hsw} = -\sum_i \sum_{\alpha} U(\pi) {\bm m}_{i,\alpha} \cdot 2{\bm S}_{i,\alpha}$, where